rahulgopinath/rahulgopinath.github.io/_posts/haskelltricks/2011-08-24-templatehaskell.md

 = LetE [FunD fn_0 [Clause [TupP [VarP a_1,WildP,WildP]] (NormalB (VarE a_1)) []]] (VarE fn_0)
 ~~~

-So we need to construct our VarP arrays.
+So we need to construct our `TupP` array.
-We use a lambda here so that we don't have to use a staging module.
+We use a lambda here so as to avoid the staging restriction.

 ~~~
 > x = $((\n -> let a = mkName "a" ;